Gemstone Mining in the United States

 A surprising diversity of gemstones are produced within the United States.
 Did you know that Montana is the home of world-famous sapphire localities, and that emeralds, rubies, and sapphires are all found in North Carolina?
 Have you ever seen an "Oregon sunstone" that flashes with a copper aventurescence, or a cultured freshwater pearl with a golden luster produced in Tennessee?
 These are just a few of the unique gemstones produced in the United States.

-The United States Geological Survey reports that notable quantities of gem-quality beryl, coral, garnet, feldspar, opal, quartz, sapphire, ruby, shell, pearls, peridot, topaz, tourmaline, turquoise, and other gem materials are currently produced in the United States.
+The United States Geological Survey reports that notable quantities of gem-quality agate, beryl, coral, diamond, garnet, feldspar, jade, jasper, opal, quartz, ruby, sapphire, shell, pearls, peridot, topaz, tourmaline, turquoise, and other gem materials are currently produced in the United States.

 Although the United States produces a diversity of gemstone varieties, the quantity produced is very small.
-In calendar year 2011 the total gemstone production of the United States was only $11 million.
-That amount is very very small compared to the $23.5 billion in gemstones that were imported.
+In calendar year 2017 the total gemstone production of the United States was only $13 million.
+That amount is very very small compared to the $22.6 billion in gemstones that were imported for consumption.
 The United States has greater than a 99.9 percent dependence on foreign gemstone supplies.

 Most of the gemstone production in the United States comes from very small mines with just two or three employees who are often part-time or seasonal workers.
 Very few of the mines have more than a dozen employees and operate during all four seasons of the year.
-In 2011 only about 1000 to 1200 people in the United States worked in the gemstone mining industry.
+In 2014 about 250 gemstone mines were operating in the United States.
+They employed between 1,200 and 1,500 people.

-Much of the gemstone mining in the United States is done by rockhounds (amateurs who search for rocks, minerals, gemstones, and fossils as a hobby).
+A significant amount of additional gemstone mining in the United States is done by rockhounds (amateurs who search for rocks, minerals, gemstones, and fossils as a hobby).
 Many of them do their rockhounding on public land (areas owned by the government where individuals can collect if they observe the rules).
 Others go to fee mining sites.
 These are proven gemstone deposits where visitors can pay a fee, look for gemstones, and keep any that they find.

 U.S. Gemstone Production Values